Love Someone (Lukas Graham song)

 "Love Someone" is a song by Danish pop and soul band Lukas Graham.
 It was released on 7 September 2018 as the lead single from their third studio album, 3 (The Purple Album).
 The song was written by James Alan, Stefan Forrest, Morten Ristorp, Lukas Forchhammer, Jaramye Daniels, Morten Pilegaard and David Labrel.
 The song debuted at number one on the Danish Singles Chart.

-The song was featured on the third episode of season 15 of The Bachelorette.

-The song was also featured on the Hallmark Channel movie, Love on the Menu.
+The song was featured on the third episode of season 15 of The Bachelorette and the Hallmark Channel film, Love on the Menu.